 Why are our national security and law enforcement agencies biased against the hiring of qualified non-Muslims linguists, translators and analysts in critical languages?
 How do we remove barriers for the employment of these qualified non-Muslims in important intelligence and national security activities?

-Called “Wake Up America” the Myrick proposal has ten points regarding investigation of the threat and infiltration of radical Islamist elements in America.
-Point three mirrors our earlier recommendation and investigations:
+Called “Wake Up America” the Myrick proposal has ten points regarding investigation of the threat and infiltration of radical Islamist elements in

 “Will call for the Government Accounting Office (GAO) to investigate the selection process of Arabic translators in the FBI and DoD.”